 Budget models run $80-150.
 You get basic functionality.
 Steel construction but lighter gauge.
 Simple locks.
 Friction or basic bearing slides.
 Fine for light use.

 Mid-range options cost $150-400.
 Better materials.
 Ball bearing suspension.
 Stronger locks.
 More finish choices.
 This is the sweet spot for most home office and small business needs.
+When combined with monitor stands to improve posture, a mid-range filing cabinet creates a balanced workspace investment.

 Premium cabinets run $400-1000.
 Commercial-grade construction.
 Heavier steel.
 Superior suspension systems.
 Better warranties.
 Worth it if you use your filing system heavily or want furniture that lasts 20+ years.

 Specialty storage goes higher.
 Fireproof cabinets start at $2000.
 Designer furniture pieces with hidden storage can exceed $1500.
+These should be viewed as long-term investments that protect critical assets.

 Don't cheap out if you use your cabinet daily.
 The difference between a $100 and $250 cabinet is huge in daily frustration.
 But don't overspend on commercial features you don't need at home.